smk762/DragonhoundTools/notary/bash_hacks.md

-Here's a list of potentially useful commands which one of the notary nodes has mentioned in Discord:
+Here's a list of potentially useful commands which have been mentioned in the Komodo Notary Node channel on Discord.

 Shortcut to importing key into other chain, rescanning from 10 blocks before current tip: